john-cd/rust_howto/bk/later/other/architecture/common_architectures.md

 - Core (Business Logic): The heart of the application, independent of external systems.
 It contains the domain model.
 - Ports: Interfaces that define how the core interacts with external systems.
-- Adapters: Implementations of ports to connect the core with specific external systems (e.g., [databases][p-databases], APIs, UIs).
+- Adapters: Implementations of ports to connect the core with specific external systems (e.g., [databases][p~databases], APIs, UIs).

-This [architecture][p-architecture] enables the core application to function independently of infrastructure and technology specifics.
+This [architecture][p~architecture] enables the core application to function independently of infrastructure and technology specifics.

 ### Advantages {#skip5}

-- Easy to swap out external systems (e.g., changing a [database][p-database] or UI framework) without affecting core logic.
+- Easy to swap out external systems (e.g., changing a [database][p~database] or UI framework) without affecting core logic.
 - Promotes clean and maintainable code.
 - Ideal for systems where clear boundaries and independence from external systems are important.